IQSS/dataverse/doc/sphinx-guides/source/installation/r-rapache-tworavens.rst

 See the "Advanced Installation" section of the :doc:`prep` section for an example of running various components on more than one server.

-When a user requests to run
-a statistical model on a data file, TwoRavens will instruct the R code on the server to download the file **directly from the Dataverse application**.
-Access URLs need to be configured for this to work properly (this is done by the TwoRavens installer script in step ``3.``)

 TwoRavens will need to obtain some tabular-data-specific metadata from Dataverse -- the DDI fragment that describes the variables and some pre-processed summary statistics for the data vectors.
 In order to produce the latter, the Dataverse